-- 1. The building will meet all applicable sections of NFPA 1 Fire Code and NFPA Life Safety Code. - 2.
-The building shall be compliant with the Fire Suppression Systems Ordinance including an acceptable Fie Alarm system and Fire Department Lock Box.
+- 1. The building will meet all applicable sections of NFPA 1 Fire Code and NFPA 101 Life Safety Code.
+Building plans shall be submitted to the Fire Inspector for review. - 2.
+The building shall be compliant with the Fire Suppression Systems Ordinance including an acceptable Fire Alarm system and Fire Department Lock Box.
 To the extent possible, there shall be an exterior access to the sprinkler room and the door shall be marked "Sprinkler Room Access."
 Sprinkler and Fire Alarm plans must be submitted 2 weeks prior to start of work for review and approval. - 3.
 The building shall be properly numbered in accordance with E911 standards including height, color and location.
 Individual units shall also be properly labeled. - 4.
 Any Gas Meters will require protection.
-Proposed protection must be submitted to the Fire Department for approval prior to installing
+Proposed protection must be submitted to the Fire Department for approval prior to installing.

-Planning Department: February 23, 2021
+Planning Department: April 28, 2021